-- Region.
+- 4. Specify the Wireless Network settings for each network: - Name (SSID).
+The name of the wireless network. - Region.
 The location where the gateway operates. - Channel.
 The available channels depend on the region.
 Some countries have laws specifying which channels should be used.
 To reduce interference when using more than one access point, NETGEAR recommends using 5-channel spacing between adjacent access points (for example, use Channels 1 and 6, or 6 and 11). - 802.11 Mode.
-This value is set to Up to 217 Mbps by default.
+This value is set to Up to 145 Mbps by default.
 You can specify the mode to support faster equipment or legacy equipment. - 5.
+Specify the security options for either the 2.4 GHz or the 5 GHz network or both.

-Specify the security options: - By default the gateway works with WPA and WPA 2 wireless security.
-You can specify the network key, which works like a password to access the wireless network. - a.
-Set up WPA or WPA2 wireless security. - WPA-PSK.
+By default the gateway is set up to work with both WPA and WPA2 wireless security.
+(This security option is already selected.)
+You can specify the network key, which works like a password to access the wireless network.

+- a.
+Set up WPA or WPA2 wireless security: - WPA-PSK.
 This setting provides the TKIP encryption type and a pre-shared key password. - WPA2-PSK.
 This setting provides the AES encryption type and a pre-shared key password.